975L/XliffBundle/README.md

 Step 3: Enable the Routes
 -------------------------

-Then, enable the routes by adding it to the `app/config/routing.yml` file of your project:
+Then, enable the routes by adding them to the `app/config/routing.yml` file of your project:

 ```yml
 // app/config/routing.yml